Emil Rindell

 -> Create surface models with associative sketches, 3D curves andsurface generating features.

--> Design Intent is an important foundation stone for future changes in predictable ways.
-But it can also counteract the possibility of making unforeseen changes.
+-> Design Intent is an important building block for future changes in a predetermined way.
+But it can also hinder the ability to make necessary but unforeseen changes.
 NOTE!
-With this approach, it is natural that sometimes you have to go back or simply start from scratch when you need to make a change that is not planned in advance.
+With this way of working, it is natural to sometimes have to go back or simply start from scratch when you need to make a change that is not planned in advance.

 -> Even here, however, IRONCAD's patented drag-and-drop technology from catalogs can be used, as well as the various types of handles for modifying sketches/features, making Structured Part in IRONCAD in many ways a more modern and flexible version of this old and rigid methodology.